Cambridge CXA-81 V2 with DAC and Bluetooth

 - warranty: 3 years

-Audiofi is a Cambridge Audio dealer in Vancouver - we ship free in Canada
+Audiofi is your Cambridge Audio dealer in Vancouver - we ship free in Canada